Fuel (band): Carl Bell departure, Brett Scallions return, and Puppet Strings (2010–2020)

-On April 8, 2010, the reformation of Fuel was confirmed in an official press release.
-The band consisted of Scallions with an entirely new lineup.
+In 2010, Bell quit the band and leased its name to Scallions, who subsequently reformed Fuel with a new lineup, stating in a press release:

-"There is only one original of anything," says Scallions, "and that includes Fuel.
-The original lineup with Carl, Jeff, Jody, and myself will always be something special to all of us, and our first Fuelies (a term for Fuel fans) but it has been thirteen years since the original lineup was intact, and since then many great musicians have come and gone.
+The original lineup with Carl, Jeff, Jody, and myself will always be something special to all of us ... but it has been thirteen years since the original lineup was intact, and since then many great musicians have come and gone.
 The lineup I put together for Fuel is not meant to replace or diminish what any of the original members created.
 Just the opposite, it is to give our fans a live destination and to keep the Fuel name alive for a new generation to discover.
 Maybe someday we'll all get on the same page and play together again, but life happens, and the next thing you know you just can't jump on a bus and take off for a month, let alone a year."

-It was later announced on June 25, 2010, former Shinedown guitarist Jasin Todd had joined the band to replace Yogi Lonich on lead guitar.
-Lonich returned to the band in January 2011.
-Todd left the band on good terms.

-In March 2011, Brett Scallions started a new band called World Fire Brigade.
-The group was a writing team of Brett Scallions, Eddie Wohl, and Smile Empty Soul's Sean Danielsen.
-Scallions and Danielsen shared vocal duties, Danielsen played guitar parts, Scallions played bass, and Ken Schalk performed all drum tracks.
-Guest guitar solos were contributed by Rob Caggiano of Volbeat, Andy Andersson who played with Scallions in Fuel during the Puppet Strings era, and Mike McCready of Pearl Jam.

-The re-formed Fuel performed at The Bamboozle in East Rutherford, New Jersey, on May 1, 2011.

-The band played Bethlehem Musikfest alongside Buckcherry, however, Yogi Lonich was not on stage.
-A friend of Scallions, Martin Estrada, filled in for the show.
-Brett Scallions announced on his official Facebook page that Yogi Lonich and Scallions were parting ways amicably and it was best for Fuel to search for a replacement.
-Scallions also hinted there to be new music in the works and also introduced the band's new lead guitarist, Andy Andersson.
-The band continued its tour and played new material during their shows.